errordeveloper/contiki-cloud-face/README.md

-This repository is currently intended to be installed as submodule of `git://github.com/errordeveloper/contiki-projects.git` as `cloud-face` in the top-level directory, while `contiki-projects` is intended as submodule of Contiki tree (as `projects` in top-level directory.
+This repository is currently intended to be installed as submodule of `git://github.com/errordeveloper/contiki-projects.git` as `cloud-face` in the top-level directory, while `contiki-projects` is intended as submodule of Contiki tree (as `projects` in top-level directory).

-To get started do forget to `git submodule init && git submodule update` and then do this (I'll put a makefile for all this shortly) -

-		cd node_modules/handlebars/
-		node ../jison/bin/jison src/handlebars.yy src/handlebars.l
-		mv handlebars.js lib/handlebars/compiler/parser.js
+To fetch all of the dependencies, please run `make update`.

 ### Notes: